 - Email invitations

 - Anything else that the researcher will use to recruit participants for the research

 7. Don't begin research or recruiting participants until IRB approval is received.

-Dropping off your application with the IRB is only the first step.
-You'll hear from the IRB if any revisions to your application are necessary and when you've received approval to start your research.
+Submitting your protocol in the system is only the first step.
+Your faculty advisor will need to certify the protocol as the PI; the department chair will then need to provide approval before it's routed to the IRB office.
+You'll hear from the IRB if any revisions to your protocol are necessary and when you've received approval to start your research.

 8. Contact the IRB office!
 Contact us if:

 - You're not sure if you even need IRB approval.

 - You know you need IRB approval, but you don't know where to begin.

 - You're not sure which human subjects education course you should take.